triggerz/dilemma-prototype/scenes/conflict.md

 Individually they both function well.
 But when they are on the same shift the atmosphere becomes intolerable.

-After analyzing the options, the conclusion is clear: You need to relocate John to another team.
+After a thorough analysis of the options, the conclusion is clear: You need to relocate John to another team.

 How will you handle the conversation with John?